tferguson1028/tferguson1028/README.md

-- 👋 Hi, I’m @TotalRaMpAgE981
+- 👋 Hi, I’m @TotalRaMpAgE981, I just got my B.S. in Computer Science.
-- 👀 I’m interested in: game development, game design, and game AI.
+- 👀 I’m interested in game development, game design, and game AI.
 Basically, games.
-- 🌱 I’m currently learning: computer science and interactive design
+- 🌱 I’m currently learning lots of stuff...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...